timihendrix33/session-3-in-class/readme.md

 The urlencoded method within body-parser tells body-parser to extract data from the <form> element and add them to the body property in the request object.

-Now, you should be able to see everything in the form field within the req.body object.
+Now, when you test your form, you should be able to see everything in the form field within the req.body object.
 Try doing a console.log:

 ```
 app.post('/entries', (req, res) => {